flet-dev/website/docs/controls/menubar.md

 The value is an instance of `MenuStyle` class. `MenuStyle` allows controlling the menu's visual aspects, such as shape, background and shadow colors, content padding, border width and radius.

-Each individual style attribute could be configured for all or particular "Material states" of a menu, such as "hovered", "focused", "disabled" and others.
-For example, you can configure a different shape, background color for a hovered state and configure fallback values for all other states.
+Each individual style attribute could be configured for all or particular [Material states](/docs/reference/types/materialstate) of a menu, such as `HOVERED`, `FOCUSED`, `DISABLED` and others.
+For example, you can configure a different shape, background color for a `HOVERED` state and configure fallback values for all other states.

-The following `MaterialState` values are supported:

-* `HOVERED`
-* `FOCUSED`
-* `PRESSED`
-* `DRAGGED`
-* `SELECTED`
-* `SCROLLEDUNDER`
-* `DISABLED`
-* `ERROR`
-* `DEFAULT` - fallback state, meaning "all other states".

-To configure style attribute for all Material states set its value to a literal (or class instance).
+To configure style attribute for all [Material states](/docs/reference/types/materialstate), set its value to a literal (or class instance).
 For example, if you set `bgcolor` property to a literal the value will be applied to all menu states:

 ```python
 ft.MenuStyle(